hyundai-robotics/doc-industrial-communication/3-ethercat-master-io/README.md

 <br>

-This chapter describes how to connect several standard remote IO modules selected by our company using the EtherCAT Master.
+This chapter explains how to connect several standard Remote IO modules selected by our company using an EtherCAT Master.

 <br>

 ##### EtherCAT Overview

-EtherCAT is an Ethernet-based Fieldbus system developed by Beckhoff Automation.
+EtherCAT is an Ethernet-based fieldbus system developed by Beckhoff Automation.

-The EtherCAT protocol provides functions for very fast IO data updates and accurate synchronization.
+The EtherCAT protocol provides functions for very fast IO data updates and precise synchronization.

 <br>

 ##### EtherCAT Master IO
-   * The product corresponds to the existing Fieldbus master and can make a request for IO data connection to the EtherCAT slaves
+   * Products that correspond to existing fieldbus masters and can ask EtherCAT slave devices to perform I/O data connection.

 <br>

 {% hint style="info" %}
 \.
-For the EtherCAT master, Use the LAN port of the Controller.
+An EtherCAT Master uses the general LAN port for the Hi6 controller.

 \.
-For the remote IO module, the M9386 EtherCAT network adapter of Crevis is used.
+A Remote IO module uses the M9386 EtherCAT network adapter from Crevis.
 {% endhint %}